algolia/discourse-webhook-collector/README.md

 export url=https://<your-subdomain>.<region-subdomain>.webtask.io
 ```

-Now, run a command shortcut that will send a cURL request to your new webtask:
+Now, run a command shortcut that will send a cURL request to your new webtask using a JSON file in the `test` directory of this repository:

 ```
 yarn test-send-to-console